Guide · Last updated 2 June 2026

 How long does it take to visit the main Gibraltar heritage sites?

 A full day covers the Gibraltar Museum, the Upper Rock attractions (Great Siege Tunnels, WWII Tunnels, St Michael's Cave), Trafalgar Cemetery, and Europa Point.
-Spread it across two days if you want to take your time.
+Spread it across two days if you want to take your time and include the old town.

 Is the Upper Rock Nature Reserve worth the entry fee?

 Yes.
-The combined ticket covers the Great Siege Tunnels, the WWII Tunnels, and St Michael's Cave, all of which are genuinely impressive.
-The WWII Tunnels alone justify the price for most visitors.
+The combined ticket covers the Great Siege Tunnels, the WWII Tunnels, and St Michael's Cave, all genuinely impressive.
+The WWII Tunnels alone, 55 kilometres of wartime underground city with Eisenhower's Operation Torch headquarters, justify the price for most visitors.

 What is the best time of day to visit the Upper Rock?